Gosaikunda Lake Trek - 8 Days

 How difficult is Gosaikunda Lake Trek?

-The Gosaikunda Lake Trek is considered a moderate trek, meaning it is challenging but not too difficult.
+The Gosaikunda Lake Trek is considered a moderate-level trek, meaning it is challenging but not too difficult.
 It is suitable for people who are in good shape and have some experience with trekking.
 You don’t need any special climbing skills, but the trek involves long days of walking on uneven paths, uphill climbs, and high-altitude conditions.

 Cost of Gosaikunda Lake Trek in 2025